-Now that you’ve created a rocking t-shirt design, it’s time to sell your shirts to your community.
-Whether you’re working to sell shirts online with a Bonfire Campaign or selling shirts that you purchased via Supply by Bonfire, it’s important you set your selling prices well.
+Now that you’ve created a rocking t-shirt design, it’s time to sell your shirts to your community!

-3 Things You Should Consider When Pricing T-Shirts
+3 Things You Should Ask Yourself When You’re Pricing T-Shirts

 What are my sales goals?